hirschan/Dark-Mode-Wikipedia/README.md

 ## Installation
 There are two ways of installing it:
 1. Can be added [here](https://addons.mozilla.org/sv-SE/firefox/addon/dark-mode-for-wikipedia-latest/) as an extension to Firefox.
+This is the latest & updated version.
+2. Old version (outdated) can be found [here](https://addons.mozilla.org/sv-SE/firefox/addon/dark-mode-for-wikipedia/).

 Or:
 1. Download the repository